-Exercise, like Yoga or Tai Chi, can help your focus become more centered.
-Feeling good about yourself will give off a better energy around you – and others will pick up on that.
+- Exercise, like Yoga or Tai Chi, can help your focus become more centered.
+Feeling good about yourself will give off better energy around you – and others will pick up on that.

 “I remember when I got divorced, the first time I went to a bar with my friends I felt like hiding under the table.
 One man came up to me and said, “You should smile or people will think you don’t want to be here or talk to anyone.”
 That statement gnawed at me for a while, so the next time I went out to the club with my friends I tried a different angle, remembering what that man had said to me before.
 I just got out on the dance floor and started dancing by myself.